How is India Treating COVID-19?

 Source: China looks to recovered to develop effective COVID-19 treatments ; China approves first antiviral drug against coronavirus Covid-19 ; Taiwan completes synthesis of potential COVID-19 drug ; China approves use of Roche arthritis drug for coronavirus patients ; China uses stem cell therapy to treat severe coronavirus cases; Japanese flu drug clearly effective in treating coronavirus patients

-The US Food and Drug Administration (FDA) has approved the emergency use of the antiviral drug remdesivir to treat severe COVID-19 patients.
+The U.S. Food and Drug Administration (FDA) has approved one antiviral drug remdesivir to treat hospitalized COVID-19 patients who are age 12 and older.
 The U.S. National Institutes of Health has recommended the corticosteroid drug, dexamethasone for people with severe COVID-19 symptoms who require supplemental oxygen or mechanical ventilation.
+The FDA has also granted emergency use authorization for convalescent plasma therapy to treat COVID-19 patients.

 The doctors in Thailand have reportedly succeeded in using a combination of HIV drugs including lopinavir and ritonavir and the antiviral medication oseltamivir to treat coronavirus infected patients.